quirosfelipe/cine-app/README.md

 - Reach/router
 - External API (The Movie DB)

-## Screenshots
+## Search for a movie title
-See the top movies in the landing page and use the search bar to look up for any specific title.
+# See the top movies in the landing page and use the search bar to look up for any specific title.
 [![splash.png](https://i.postimg.cc/SsCCBTf7/splash.png)](https://postimg.cc/jwqDNh9L)
 [![movie.png](https://i.postimg.cc/XYgXY5zw/movie.png)](https://postimg.cc/0zb9tzxQ)